 Meet new friends!

-One thing that is certain is that you will make some new friends.
+One certain thing is that you will make some new friends.
 After all these events draw a lot of people.

-Not only will you be introducing yourself to experts but also to the amateur family detective.
+Not only will you introduce yourself to experts but also the amateur family detective.

 Who knows you may even find a relative there as well.
-Everyone these days it seems is interested in their genealogy so it is possible to meet a distant cousins at these events.
+Everyone these days seems to be interested in their genealogy so it is possible to meet a distant cousin at these events.

-With that said why not create and print out some business type cards with your details on.
+With that said why not create and print out some business-type cards with your details on them.

 Your cards don’t have to be fancy.
-They can just have basic information about yourself so that people don’t forget you.
+They can just have basic information about themselves so that people don’t forget you.
 And that they have your contact details handy.

-You could also put links to your social media accounts if you want to be connected that way.
+You can also put links to your social media accounts if you want to be connected that way.